govind-bhombe/Selenium-Practice/README.md

 📌 Round 1 – Java + Coding + OOPS:

-1️⃣ Explain OOPS principles with real examples.
-2️⃣ Difference between ArrayList and LinkedHashSet.
-3️⃣ Write a Java program to reverse a string without using reverse().
-4️⃣ Explain StringBuilder vs StringBuffer.
-5️⃣ How do you handle NullPointerException in Java?
-6️⃣ Write a program to check if two strings are anagrams.
-7️⃣ Explain final, finally, and finalize.
-8️⃣ Difference between HashMap and HashTable.
 9️⃣ Write a program to rotate an array by K positions.

 📌 Round 2 – Selenium + Automation Framework:

-1️⃣ Explain Page Object Model and its benefits.
-2️⃣ Difference between implicit, explicit, and fluent waits.
-3️⃣ How do you handle dynamic elements using XPath?
-4️⃣ Explain TestNG annotations and their order.
-5️⃣ How do you capture screenshots for failed cases?
-6️⃣ Explain DataProvider in TestNG with an example.
-7️⃣ Scenario: Login button becomes enabled only after API call – how to handle?
-8️⃣ How do you manage parallel execution in Selenium?
-9️⃣ Explain use of DesiredCapabilities in Selenium.

 📌 Round 3 – API + SQL + Advanced Questions: